 - 1. Install the required elbow.
 Turn it in the desired direction, and fasten it to the chimney length with the three metal screws provided at the joints. - 2.
 Install enough lengths to obtain the desired offset.
 Secure each joint with three metal screws.
-Refer to the offset charts provided with the EXCEL chimney installation manual for exact offset dimensions. - If the chimney goes through an outside wall as shown in Figure 12 and is enclosed on the other side of the wall, then the outside plate of the angled wall rediation shield MUST NOT be installed. - 3.
+Refer to the offset charts provided with the EXCEL chimney installation manual for exact offset dimensions. - 3.
 Use another elbow to return the chimney to the vertical direction. - 4.
 Install a roof support, a wall support, or an offset support above each offset to support the weight of the chimney (elbows are not designed to support the chimney above an offset).